Characterizing co-NL by a group action: Non-Deterministic Pointer Machines

 Every time $M$ has to read a value, it asks $T$ by letting a pointer be on the position $j$ of the value it wants to know.
-There is some kind of layer of abstraction in this composition, for $M$ go through the input tape without ever reading the actual values, but asks the values to $T$, which actually read $n$.
+There is some kind of layer of abstraction in this composition, for $M$ goes through the input tape without ever reading the actual values, but asks the values to $T$, which actually reads $n$.

 We have to make sure that the $j$ of the proof of Proposition \ref{point_lemma} can be big enough: what is the size of the encoding of the graph of $N(n)$?
-We encode it as being of size $2^{e \times \log(\sizeof{n})}$, i.e. we also take \enquote{phantom configurations} to be nodes.
-The encoding of this \enquote{completed} graph ---for every string of size $e \times \log(\sizeof{n})$ is taken to be one of its node, even if it is not reachable--- is of size $\bigO{(2^{\log(\sizeof{n})})^2}$, an expression bounded by a power of $\sizeof{n}$, so we can express it.
+We encode it as being of size $2^{e \times \log(\sizeof{n})}$, i.e. we also take \enquote{phantom configurations} to be vertices.
+The encoding of this \enquote{completed} graph ---for every string of size $e \times \log(\sizeof{n})$ is taken to be one of its vertex, even if it is not reachable--- is of size $\bigO{(2^{\log(\sizeof{n})})^2}$, an expression bounded by a power of $\sizeof{n}$, so we can express it.

-We can suppose moreover that there is a transition between the \enquote{phantom configuration} encoded by $000\hdots001$ and the initial configuration, and that there exists a transition between any rejecting configuration and the \enquote{phantom configuration} encoded by $111\hdots 111$.
-This allows us to keep the \stconncomp algorithm as it it, computing only if there is no path from the node $1$ to the node $n$.
+We can suppose moreover that there is a transition between the \enquote{phantom configuration} encoded by $000\hdots001$ and the initial configuration, and that there exists a transition between any rejecting configuration and the \enquote{phantom configuration} encoded by$111\hdots 111$.
+This allows us to keep the \stconncomp algorithm as is, computing only if there is no path from the vertex $1$ to the vertex $n$.

 The transducer $T$ can compute the configuration graph of $N(x)$ bit-by-bit and pass it to $M$ which solves \stconncomp.
 So $M\circ T(n)$ accepts iff there is no path from $1$ to a rejecting configuration in the graph of $N(n)$, i.e. iff $N(n)$ accepts.
-So $\pb{Pb} \in \cc{NPM}$. \end{proof}
+Hence $\pb{Pb} \in \cc{NPM}$. \end{proof}

 It turns out that all \NDPMs cannot be represented as operators.
-Indeed, Lemma \ref{machinesperm} which establishes the equivalence between \NDPM and operators needs an additional requirement: acyclicity.
-However, as we will now show, a language which is decided by a non-deterministic pointer machine is decided by an acyclic \NDPM.
+Indeed, Lemma \ref{machinesperm} which establishes the equivalence between \NDPMs and operators needs an additional requirement: acyclicity.
+However, as we will now show, a language which is decided by a \NDPM is decided by an acyclic \NDPM.

 \begin{definition}[Acyclicity] A \NDPM $M$ is said to be \emph{acyclic} when for all $c \in C_M$ and all entry $n\in\naturalN$, $M_{c}(n)$ halts. \end{definition}

 \begin{lemma} For all \NDPM $M$ that decides a set $S$ there exists an acyclic \NDPM $M'$ that decides $S$. \end{lemma}